wjgan7/wjgan7.github.io/posts/computing.md

 ### Monte Carlo method

 Monte Carlo kind of just means randomly simulating a process and averaging results to calculate a value.
 For example, one of the classic ways to approximate $$\pi$$ is to randomly throw darts at square and see what proportion of them lie in a quarter-circle.
-If we let $$Z_i$$ be an indicator random variable for a whether dart is in the circle, we know that
+If we let $$Z_i$$ be an indicator random variable for a whether dart is in the quarter-circle, we know that

 $$P(Z_i = 1) = \frac{\text{Area of quarter-circle}}{\text{Area of square}} = \frac{\frac{1}{4} \cdot \pi \cdot 1^2}{1 \cdot 1} = \frac{\pi}{4}$$